ruediste/lap-infra/doc/src/infrastructure.md

     ./start.sh

+This starts the complete infrastructure.
+Create the infrastructure git repositories and you are done.

 **Hint:** For debugging or development of the getting started stuff, you can seed the node with the registry container from the host.
 Run